aswinthomas/planning_moving_obstacles/README.md

 ### AR code follower

+The simulation can be run using ```roslaunch turtlebot_moving_obstacles nav_ar_follow.launch```.
+A nav goal can be set from rviz to visualize navigation to the goal.
+This is shown in video below.

 The objective here is to follow an AR code moving in the simulation.
 An Aruco code model is created in the ```models``` folder and animated similar to the box above.
 For the Aruco marker detection, [tuw_aruco](https://wiki.ros.org/tuw_aruco) is used and this publishes out markers in the camera view.

 A simple follower node [here](src/aruco_follower.cc) subscribes to the detected aruco markers and provides simple P control commands to move the robot towards it.
-This can be run using ```roslaunch turtlebot_moving_obstacles nav_ar_follow.launch``` and is shown in the video below.

 [![Nav in dynamic obstacles](https://img.youtube.com/vi/1gM4WWvazS0/0.jpg)](https://www.youtube.com/watch?v=1gM4WWvazS0)